Books, Texts, and Articles

 Ayala Malach Pines Falling in Love: Why We Choose the Lovers We Choose offers a striking illustration of preferences and choices in relationships.
 Judith S. Wallerstein, Julia M. Lewis and Sandra Blakeslee The Unexpected Legacy of Divorce: A 25 Year Landmark Study can be revealing for adult children of divorce, and informative for divorcees.

 Isabel Briggs Myers with Peter B. Myers Gifts Differing: Understanding Personality Type helps understanding personality, preferences, and behavior.
 Brené Brown Daring Greatly unpacks courage, vulnerability, relationships, and learning.
 Susan Cain Quiet: The Power of Introverts in a World That Can’t Stop Talking helped me making (more) sense of who I am and is a good read to understand personality traits.
 Daniel Goleman Emotional Intelligence: Why It Can Matter More Than IQ offers a framework for understanding self, social environments, and how to manage both.
-Daniel H. Pink A Whole New Mind: Why Right-Brainers Will Rule The Future explores how personal and professional skill sets may change (could be read in conjunction with Mootee).
-In Mindset, Carol Dweck explains how we learn and what can inhibit our growth from early age on.
+Daniel H. Pink A Whole New Mind: Why Right-Brainers Will Rule The Future explores how personal and professional skill sets may change.
+In Mindset, Carol Dweck explains how we learn and what can inhibit our growth from an early age on.
 Carl R. Rogers On Becoming a Person: A Therapist’s View on Psychotherapy provides ideas for finding one’s place in life and society.
 Victor E. Frankl Man’s Search for Meaning is disheartening at first, but puts life in perspective and is inspiring (2nd half of Rogers and Frankl appear more suitable for care providers).

-Books on awareness that might be eye-opening but likely require a more critical evaluation include: Deepak Chopra The Spontaneous Fulfillment of Desire: Harnessing the Infinite Power of Coincidence presents arguments on self-determined destiny.
+Books on awareness that might be eye-opening but likely require your critical evaluation include: Deepak Chopra The Spontaneous Fulfillment of Desire: Harnessing the Infinite Power of Coincidence presents arguments on self-determined destiny.
 Bert Helllinger, Hunter Beaumont and Gunthard Weber Love's Hidden Symmetry: What Makes Love Work in Relationships examines Hellinger’s theories on family and relationships.
 Dan Millman The Life You Were Born to Live: A Guide to Finding Your Life Purpose makes propositions on numerology and life purpose.

 M. Neil Browne and Stuart M. Keeley Asking the Right Questions: A Guide to Critical Thinking illustrates how critical thinking processes are a basis for analysis, decision-making, and communications.
 Similarly, Gary R. Kirby and Jeffrey R. Goodpaster Thinking can be helpful to understand the value and power of thought.